lizbissinger/js-and-dom-exercises-lizbissinger-main/README.md

 ## Checklist:
 - [ ] update the assignment checks above to the correct link. - Done Automatically
 - [ ] All Unit tests passed.
-- [ ] filled out the self-evaluation.
+- [x] filled out the self-evaluation.
-- [ ] filled out the self-reflection.
+- [x] filled out the self-reflection.

 ## Self-Evaluation:
 (You may base this on the number of exercises you were able to complete) how many points out of 20 do you deserve on this assignment:
+>= 5
 ## Self-Reflection:
 <!-- What did you learn that you found interesting -->

+I learned I was confused

 ### How long it took you to finish this?
+1 hour